Amusing Permutation Representations of Group Extensions: The quaternions

-Fig.~\ref{Quatgloss1} indicates the method for bundling the eight strings into two sets of four.
-The four string bundles acquire $0$ through $3$ positive $(1/4)$-twists, and a $(3/4)$ twist is equivalent to a $(-1/4)$ twist.
-Fig.~\ref{Quatgloss2} and ~\ref{Quatgloss3} indicate the translations for the individual elements.
-There is a faithful permutation representation $Q_8 \rightarrow (\Z/4)^2 \rtimes \Sigma_2$ into the wreath product.
-The multiplication rules are indicated in Fig.~\ref{quaternionproducts}.
-Note that it is well-known that group $Q_8$ is not a semi-direct product, but we have shown there are faithful representations into semi-direct products.
-This completes the represention for item (2) in Theorem~\ref{main}.
+Fig.~9 indicates the method for bundling the eight strings into two sets of four.
+The four string bundles acquire $0$ through $3$ positive $(1/2)$-twists, and a $(3/2)$-twist is equivalent to a $(-1/2)$-twist.
+Fig.~10 and ~11 indicate the representations of elements $\pm 1,$ $\pm{\boldsymbol i},$ $\pm{\boldsymbol j},$ and $\pm{\boldsymbol k}.$ There is a faithful permutation representation $Q_8 \rightarrow (\Z/4)^2 \rtimes \Sigma_2$ into the semi-direct product.
+The multiplication rules are indicated in Fig.~13.
+Some mathematicians will point out that group $Q_8$ is not a semi-direct product, but there are faithful representations into semi-direct products.
+This completes the representation for item (2) in Theorem~\ref{main}.